 - one organic lemon

 Preheat the oven to 200 degrees Celsius.
 Wash and peel the potatoes and put them in their pot of water with a generous spoon of sea salt.
-Put them on low heat on the stove.
+Bring the potatoes to a boil.
 Meanwhile peel the onions and slice them into paper-thin wedges.
 Wash and peel the carrots (save the peels and the top for another purpose by the way !)
 Cut the carrots in half lengthwise.
 Wash the spring onions, if using, and cut them in half lengthwise as well.
 Set all the vegetables aside for a moment.
-Wash the purslane or other spring greens a few times in a fresh bowl of water and let them drip dry in a colander.
+Wash the purslane (or raw greens of your choice) a few times in a fresh bowl of water and let them drip dry in a colander.

-Cover an oven platter with parchment paper and arrange the carrots (and spring onions) in one layer on the platter.
+Cover an oven tray with parchment paper and spread the carrots and spring onions in an even layer across the tray.
 Sprinkle the carrots with the juice of a half a lemon and a pinch of sea salt flakes.
 Cover a second oven platter with parchment paper and spread out the sliced onions over the entire surface.
 Sprinkle the onions with sea salt flakes and some freshly ground white pepper (although black pepper works just fine too).

 Drain the potatoes, saving a bit of the cooking liquid, in case it is needed to add creaminess to the mash.
 Return the potatoes to the empty but still warm pot.
 Add half the caramelized onions.
 Squeeze in the juice of the lemon.
 Add the olive oil and mash the whole lot with a potato masher (see note above).
 Taste the hutspot for the right balance between salty, fresh and savory.
 Add sea salt, olive oil, lemon juice, freshly ground pepper or even a dash of nutmeg until the flavor is just right.